Focalors-Free/Anime-Games-Download-Library/GI/Hotfixes/Hotfixes.md

 If you dunno about query_cur_region, about keys and how to decrypt the response - ask in **#support** or **#development**.

-I haven't arrange these hotfixes yet so all hotfixes I can find are put here instead of in respective foleders.
+I haven't arrange these hotfixes yet so all hotfixes I can find are put here instead of in respective folders.

 Known list: